holoviz/holoviz/doc/heps/hep2.md

 ## Distribution

-HoloViz maintainers are responsible for distributing the Projects on these platforms:
+HoloViz release managers are responsible for distributing the Projects on these platforms:

 - Pre-releases are distributed on [PyPI](https://pypi.org) and on the *pyviz/label/dev* channel of [Anaconda.org](https://anaconda.org).
 - Final versions are distributed on [PyPI](https://pypi.org), and on the  *conda-forge* and *defaults* channels of [Anaconda.org](https://anaconda.org).